2025 - 2026 Catalog

 BA 101 Z | Introduction To Business | 4.00 Credits |

-Quarters Offered: Fall Presents an integrated view of both established and entrepreneurial businesses by studying their common characteristics and processes in a global context.
+Quarters Offered: Summer, Fall, Winter, Spring Presents an integrated view of both established and entrepreneurial businesses by studying their common characteristics and processes in a global context.
 Introduces theory and develops basic skills in the areas of accounting, finance, management, and marketing, with an emphasis on social responsibility and ethical practices.
 Explores how businesses can create value for themselves and society by addressing environmental and social challenges. |

 ||